UniMath/agda-unimath/src/metric-spaces/cauchy-precompletion-of-metric-spaces.lagda.md

           ( H)))
 ```

-### The Cauchy precompletion of a metric space is complete if and only if all its Cauchy approximations have a lift in is Cauchy pseudocompletion
+### The Cauchy precompletion of a metric space is complete if and only if all its Cauchy approximations have a lift in its Cauchy pseudocompletion

 ```agda
 module _